JuvGut/Heart-Seg-Lmk-Det/README.md

-# Heart-Valve-Segmentor and Landmark detection
+# Heart Valve Segmentation and Landmark detection

-## TO DO -> finish Segmentation & Landmark detection
-- [ ] Visit Notion Kanban Board

-# README:
+## README:
 ### Description
-This project aims to segment the heart into five segments (4 + Background) and detect landmarks in CT scans of hearts, using anonymized data provided by the [University Hospital of Basel](https://www.unispital-basel.ch/).
+This project aims to segment the heart into 4 segments (4 + Background) and detect 9 landmarks in CT scans of hearts, using anonymized data provided by the [University Hospital of Basel](https://www.unispital-basel.ch/).
 The project utilizes [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) for segmentation and a custom 3D landmark detection pipeline based on the [Medical-Detection3d-Toolkit](https://github.com/qinliuliuqin/Medical-Detection3d-Toolkit/tree/master).

 ## Segments
 - LVOT